Stands Free AdBlocker Review 2025: Is It Truly a Balanced Ad-Blocking Solution?

 YouTube video after enabling Stands Free AdBlocker

-Interestingly, we noticed that they removed a bunch of the settings options since the last time we tested back in December.
+Interestingly, we noticed that they removed a bunch of the settings options that were available back in December 2024.
 Before, they had additional options to turn off Facebook ads, for example, but this option was removed in this version.
 As most people who use ad blockers just want them all gone, we can assume this was just them simplifying their page since it was a rarely used feature.

 Stands Free AdBlocker OLD Settings